-There are very many other analytics services available, including Hootsuite® and Veooz™, which is particularly useful for speakers of Indian languages.
-But their functionality, availability and cost is constantly changing, so start with the basics: learn how much information your organization needs, and how much it can cope with.
+There are many other analytics services available, including Hootsuite® and Veooz™, which is particularly useful for speakers of Indian languages.
+But their functionality, availability and cost are constantly changing, so start with the basics: learn how much information your organization needs, and how much it can cope with.
 Only then should you look more widely.

 Whatever method you choose, remember that people are using social media across the globe, at all times of day and night.
 So you'll need to be constantly alert, even outside of your normal office hours.